MoralisWeb3/docs/docs/01-home/getting-started/get-your-api-key.md

 ---
 title: "Get Your API Key"
 slug: "get-your-api-key"
-excerpt: "Learn how to get an API Key and make your first request with the Moralis API."
+description: "Learn how to get an API Key and make your first request with the Moralis API."
 sidebar_position: 1
 ---